tonofshell/github-dev-page/README.md

-# Github project landing page
+# Github Developer Page

-Github landing page is a theme for [Hugo](http://gohugo.io) to create landing pages for github projects.
-This theme is based on [landing-page-hugo](https://github.com/crakjie/landing-page-hugo)
+Github Developer Page is a theme for [Hugo](http://gohugo.io) to create landing pages for developers to showcase their work on GitHub.
+This theme is based on [Swiftline](https://github.com/nsomar/Swiftline)

 # Demo
 A demo can be find here [Swiftline](http://swiftline.github.io)